6abc Dunkin' Thanksgiving Day Parade: Stars, performers, and acts

 In addition to the well-known balloons and floats, the parade also features live music and other performances.
-High-school marching bands from across the country participate, and the television broadcasts feature performances by famous singers and bands as well as appearances by local celebrities.
-The Rancocas Valley regional high school dance team danced there for the last three years and will continue to this year.
+High-school marching bands from across the country participate, and the television broadcasts feature performances by famous singers and bands as well as appearances by local celebrities and actors from ABC shows.
 Since 1997, the parade has also featured a tap routine called "FanTAPulous," with more than 450 dancers from the East Coast.
 Other special guests include state and national beauty contest winners, cheerleaders of major sports teams, casts from musicals performing in Philadelphia, and Santa and Mrs. Claus.

-Christie Rampone, Nicole Barenthart, Carli Lloyd and Heather O'Rielly from the gold medal-winning US women's national soccer team will also there.
-One featured group is the 7-Ups show choir from Bucktown, Pennsylvania.
-They are a school-run show choir that performs along the East Coast from Philadelphia down to Washington, DC.
+In 2024, the Philadelphia Ghostbusters joined the parade line up for the first time.
+They were accompanied by members of the Delco Ghostbusters, Ghostbusters of New Jersey, and Diamond State Ghostbusters.

-Marching Bands
+Marching bands

 6abc Dunkin' Donuts Holiday Food Drive

 For more than 25 years, WPVI-TV has partnered with the Boy Scouts of America Cradle of Liberty Council in their Scouting For Food program to collectively coordinate one of the most massive food drives in the nation.
-(In recent years, until 2006, it was called the 6abc/Boy Scouts Holiday Food Drive).
-In 2006 the Holiday Food Drive amassed 120,000 lbs of food, and for 2010 Boy Scouts troops' efforts led to the collection of over 40,000 pounds of food towards the cumulative total.
+Until 2006, it was called the 6abc/Boy Scouts Holiday Food Drive.
+In 2006, the Holiday Food Drive amassed 120,000 lbs of food, and for 2010 Boy Scouts troops' efforts led to the collection of over 40,000 pounds of food towards the cumulative total.
 The food drive distributes paper bags to residents' homes and collection boxes at local stores in the region.
-A few weeks later, they are picked up and sent to help those in need at Thanksgiving and the end of year holidays.
+A few weeks later, they are sent to help those in need at Thanksgiving and the end of year holidays.
 The Boy Scouts also go to the parade route every year and collect food from spectators.
 The parade and food drive sponsors are generally the same.
 In June 2011, Dunkin' Donuts announced that they would also co-sponsor the food drive.
 Proceeds of the food drive currently benefit Philabundance.